caranha/IntroductionToBioinspiredComputation/Topic03/slides03.md

 # Issues in Multi Agent Systems
 - Representing Knowledge (AIWolf)
 - Using data from humans for learning (Mobility Learning)

 ---

+# Representing Knowledge in Multi Agent Systems

+- When two people interact in a social context, what they know about each other, and about the world, is an important factor.
+- However, representing the knowledge of Agents in a MAS is a hard, still untreated problem

+---

+# Representing Knowledge in Multi Agent Systems

+- Knowledge as Logic Statements
+- Knowledge as Databases
+- Knowledge as Rules

+But what about Learning?
+And Circular Knowledge?

+---

+# The AIWolf Project

+It has many objectives, but I particularly find the representation of knowledge to be a key part of the problem.

+---

+# Using Data in Multi Agent Systems

+We use data for:
+- Validating existing systems
+- Setting Parameters in New Systems

+---
 layout: false